Docs/Zombie Resources

 Detection-based findings

-Six FinOps detections generate findings for specific zombie patterns.
-These appear in the Findings queue with severity ratings and estimated monthly savings.
+Six FinOps detections generate savings signals for specific zombie patterns.
+These appear in Today and Savings with estimated monthly impact, owner context and action entry points.

 Ghost cleanup detection